 1. You will get dirty

 The weather forecast for the day we left for camping was rainy and the remaining 2 days were sunny.
-So we planned to reach the campsite by the time rain stops.
-We had to pitch our tents in mud as there weren’t any dry spots.
-My shoes, hands, hair and everything was covered with dirt within no time and I was smelling like soil.
+So we planned to reach the campsite by the time the rain stopped.
+We had to pitch our tents in the mud as there weren’t any dry spots.
+My shoes, hands, hair, and everything was covered with dirt within no time and I was smelling like soil.
 Which I enjoyed and had no complaints about until I reached home and worked my ass off to get that dirt off of my skin, shoes, and clothes.

 The most realistic and toughest part of camping is using portable toilets.
 The moment you get in one of those toilets you wish you were home enjoying the luxury of the cleaned and sanitized washroom.